tomcuel/Real_Estate_Market_Analysis_Project/README.md

 * Exploratory data analysis (distribution, trends, seasonality).
 * Statistical modeling (Gaussian kernel smoothing, polynomial regression, moving averages).
 * Time series forecasting (exponential smoothing, validation, and prediction).
-The dataset can be found on the Kaggle website via this (https://www.kaggle.com/datasets/cheneblanc/housing-prices-35-fr) or by searching by its name : Housing prices France 35 it isn't in the repositery for size constraints matter because of GitHub